ajoz/ajoz.github.io/_posts/2017-11-19-coderetreat-lodz-2017.markdown

 ### Session 5 - TDD As If You Meant It!

 This session was all about TDD, we were supposed to write the tests first.
-Writing a Cell class would be considered cheating in this excercise.
+Writing a `Cell` class would be considered cheating in this excercise.
 Why?
 Simply because everything should be extracted from the test instead of written before.
 We want our tests to be a contract for our code, we do not know yet how this code will look like because TDD is supposed to give it the "correct" form.

 How to apply this to our "Game"?
 Let's start with simple things like: *"if there are no alive cells then no cells can be born"*.

 Do we need anything to write this test?

 No!
-We do not need to create a `Cell` class we can even use a `Boolean` to express it.
+We do **NOT** need to create a `Cell` class!
+We can use a `Boolean` to represent it. `Boolean` is especially useful as we get dead and alive cells for free - but it's not imporant now!

 What about coordinates?

 What coordinates!?
-Our test doesn't say anything about any position at all so we don't need it.
-It's important to focus on defining the contract.
+Our test doesn't say anything about any position at all so we don't need any.
+It's important to focus on defining the contract first.

-When to extract?
+So we created few passing tests then when to extract?

 Whenever you will see some duplication.
-By duplication I mean when the same idea is repeated not the same code (there is a difference).
+By duplication I mean when the same idea is repeated not the same code (there is a big difference).
 Now this is the tricky part how to spot such duplication?
 A simple example:

 * *"if there are no alive cells then no cells can be born"*
 * *"if there is only one alive cell then no cells will born or survive"*